Alifaleh/project_rfp_ai/README.md

     *   **Asynchronous Execution**:
         *   Uses `queue_job` (OCA) to offload content generation.
         *   Each section generation is dispatched as a separate job via `with_delay()`.
+        *   **Retry Mechanism**: Configured with a Fibonacci-like backoff (60s, 180s) to handle transient AI failures automatically.
         *   Project maintains links to these jobs for status tracking ("Pending", "Queued", "Generating", "Success", "Failed").
-    *   Output: Markdown text, saved to `rfp.document.section`.
+    *   Output: Semantic HTML5 content, saved to `rfp.document.section`.

 ### 3.2 The Nervous System: `utils/ai_connector.py`
 Functions as the resilience layer.